-If you are making wine at home you need to know all about storing homemade wine properly, to keep it in the best possible condition.
+If you are making wine at home, you need to know about storing homemade wine properly to keep it in the best possible condition.
 The process begins with bottling and takes in storage, temperature control and more.
 Here’s our guide to getting the job right:

 You can buy wine making kits to get the best out of your home wine brewing.

 The best way to transfer wine from your secondary fermenter is by siphoning.
 This removes any unwanted sediments and minimises the air entering your wine while bottling.
-You should fill your bottles up to approximately one cm below the bottom of the cork when the bottle is stood upright.
+It would help if you filled your bottles up to approximately one cm below the bottom of the cork when the bottle is stood upright.

 The easiest way to add a cork is to use a corking machine.
-They are inexpensive and a great investment.
+They are inexpensive and an excellent investment.
 Just remember these points about corks:

 All newly filled wine bottles should be stored in an upright position for around 2-3 days to allow surplus air to seep out.
-After this, wine bottles should be stored sideways to allow contact between the cork and wine.
+After this, you should store wine bottles sideways to enable contact between the cork and wine.